 Has a friend ever forced you to read a book?
 It happened to me and I was glad he did because it showed me a better momentum indicator (exponential regression) that we immediately added to the Quant Investing stock screener.

-It is a great book that is easy and fun to read in spite of its somewhat intimidating title.
+It is a great book that is easy and fun to read in spite of its intimidating title.

 Add it to your reading list you will definitely learn something.